Elizabeth E. Tavares, director of research

 Each season of the Alabama Shakespeare Project is an experiment.
 This year, we are offering a mini season, a half season, a semester of playing rather than a full year.
 While this comes out of practical exigencies (our leadership being on sabbatical in the spring term), it provides an occasion to think about broader realities.
 The fall of 2022 has seemed like in-between time, not-quite-returned-to-normal time in the wake of the coronavirus global pandemic.
 “Time is out of joint,” as Hamlet says.
 [1]

 Figure 1.
-Daniel Pollack-Pelzner, "What Shakespeare Actually Did During the Plague," dir.
+Daniel Pollack-Pelzner, “What Shakespeare Actually Did During the Plague,” dir.
 Tess Nelson, feat.
-Mark Nelson, Sept.
-11 2020, PBS.
-Original printed in The New Yorker, Apr.
-1 2020.
+Mark Nelson, 11 Sept 2020, PBS.
+Originally published in The New Yorker, 1 Apr 2020.

 The holidays are fundamentally role-playing times of year.
 Think about your own Halloween costume, or any performances you might put on during local religious practices – from children performing in a Nativity pageant to reciting the traditional blessings over Hanukkah lights.
 That ugly Christmas sweater, New Year's Eve party hat, or playing Santa all constitute kinds of role-playing specific to the season.
 Across early modern England, role-playing games were part of festive traditions, including electing mock kings and queens of misrule.
 At a time of year when games involving class inversions were so popular, role-playing like this constituted what literary theorist Mikhail Bakhtin described as the carnivalesque, or the productive de-stabilization or reversal of power structures, possibly as a collective antidote to repressive forms of power, argued by Peter Stallybrass and Allon White.[3]